 The Foundation – Year 4 program is a strategic and comprehensive approach to teaching literacy.
 We use a range of resources, including the Daily 5/CAFÉ reading program, which enable the children to develop and acquire new reading skills and comprehension strategies.

 During literacy sessions, students work in small groups where activities are designed to match the student’s individual learning needs.
 Children are encouraged to write their own stories using a variety of genres including narrative, information, exposition and procedural.
 They learn about the writing process and enjoy being able to publish some of their stories, understanding the importance of using their neat and fluent handwriting skills.
-A strategic spelling program is implemented that includes the teaching of the phonetic structure of words as children learn to associate particular letters with the sounds they hear.
+A strategic spelling program is implemented that includes the teaching of the phonetic structure of words as children learn to associate particular letters and combinations with the sounds they hear.

 English (Years 5-6).